What is an SMSF

 2. Register your SMSF

-You’ll need to setup and register your SMSF with the ATO and if you use a corporate trustee then you’ll also need to register with ASIC.
+To legally operate, an SMSF must be formally established and registered with the ATO, and if you use a corporate trustee then you’ll also need to register with ASIC.

 You and your fund members will have a lot of documents to sign and it’s important that you spend the time to do this correctly.
 The Trust Deed must be physically signed by hand, to ensure it’s been correctly executed and to remove any doubt that the SMSF has been legally established.